Prominence: A discriminator of gravitational wave signals: Summary

 Employing statistical CvM and KS tests on Prominence CDFs, we showed that this observable can effectively distinguish between GW signal arising from different new physics, even under the most conservative assumption that their peak amplitude and frequency are identical.
 This result holds for both single-peak and multi-peak spectra.

 As a relative measure of GW amplitude, the effectiveness of Prominence depends on the precision with which $h^2\Omega_\mathrm{GW}$ can be determined.
 We find that better than 3$\sigma$ discrimination is possible if the fractional uncertainty $\Delta \Omega/\Omega < 1\%$, a level expected for LISA~\cite{Caprini:2024hue}.
-In contrast, SGWB signals in the PTA frequency band ($f < 10^{-6}~\mathrm{Hz}$) are subject to much larger uncertainties ($\Delta \Omega_\mathrm{PTA}/\Omega_\mathrm{PTA} \sim 30\%$--$50\%$), which significantly limits the discriminating power of Prominence.
-We estimate that $\Delta \Omega_\mathrm{PTA}/\Omega_\mathrm{PTA} \sim 4\%$ is needed for Prominence to distinguish signals at $3\sigma$.
+In contrast, SGWB signals in the PTA frequency band ($f < 10^{-7}~\mathrm{Hz}$) are subject to much larger uncertainties ($\Delta \Omega_\mathrm{PTA}/\Omega_\mathrm{PTA} \sim 30\%$--$50\%$), which significantly limits the discriminating power of Prominence.
+We estimate that $\Delta \Omega_\mathrm{PTA}/\Omega_\mathrm{PTA} \sim 0.1\%\mbox{-}6\%$ is needed for Prominence to distinguish signals at $3\sigma$.
 It is also worth noting that the large extragalactic backgrounds in the ET band obscure some of the spectral features that distinguish FOPT and DW signals, making them appear more similar and weakening the discrimination power of Prominence.

 We also find that GWs from CSs can, in some cases, enhance the ability to discriminate between FOPT and DW signals.
+While the global behavior of the PDFs remain similar, large localized differences enhance the discrimination power.
 This effect is generally more pronounced for FOPTs, as they tend to produce larger Prominences due to their narrow peaks, resulting in CDFs that are more sensitive to the presence of CSs.

+To explore scenarios in which signal discrimination with SNR is challenging, we studied signals with small SNRs and substantial overlap.
+This is motivated by the fact that for signals with sufficiently large SNRs (as in Fig.~\ref{fig:prom_twopeak}) and small reconstruction uncertainties of $\sim 1\%$, SNR alone may serve as a robust discriminator.
+In contrast, if the uncertainties are large enough that the SNRs expected from two sources are nearly equal, $\cal P$ becomes particularly valuable, effectively distinguishing between them even when their overlap would render a traditional SNR-based approach inconclusive.
+Thus, Prominence provides its greatest discriminating power precisely when signals are significantly degenerate, with similar spectra and relatively small SNRs.